-Chesapeake Bay and Chincoteague little neck clams are very sought after for their complex, savory flavor!
-We carry both bay and sea clams.
-They come in a variety of sizes, and can prepared several different ways.
-Live clams can be eaten raw, steamed, boiled, baked, fried, stuffed, as well as making clam chowders.
+Chesapeake Bay and Chincoteague clams are very sought after for their complex, savory flavor!
+We carry both bay and sea clams, and they can be prepared several different ways.
+Live clams can be eaten steamed, boiled, baked, fried, stuffed, as well as making clam chowders.
 Clams are very nutritious and versatile for making your favorite dishes.
 We have some of the best fresh clams available in the market, from our pier to your porch!

 PreparationSteaming Clams: Fill a pot with about about 1/4 inch of water.
 Bring to a boil and add live clams.
 Cover with a tight fitting lid and cook until they open (3 to 10 minutes).